victorciao/roundup/README.md

 ### UI & Error Handling

 I went light on the UI so there is very little styling and no user input validation.
 User inputs are assumed to be valid, and, if not, errors will be returned by the backend.
-In addition, errors are handled not as gracefully by rendering an error page for any backend error returned.
+In addition, errors are handled not as gracefully by rendering an error component for any backend error returned, which the user cannot recover from.

 While requests to add a new savings goal and round-up amounts to a savings goal are inflight, I'd add UI indications (e.g. greying out the buttons, displaying toasts, etc) so the user knows something is happening.